The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 • Not suitable for severe hearing loss.
 Jabra’s Enhance model has programmable settings that will suit many users.
 However, this does not include those with higher degrees of hearing loss.
 Patients who suffer from severe and profound hearing loss are not ideal candidates for this model of hearing aid and should consider other options.

 • Cost.
-With this model’s premium package costing nearly $2,000, it may be hard for some shoppers to justify the price of these hearing aids.
+With this model costing nearly $2,000, it may be hard for some shoppers to justify the price of these hearing aids.
 This is especially true since many hearing aids are not covered by insurance.
 However, Jabra Enhance does offer financing plans for those who wish to make monthly payments to cover the cost.

 • Must be tech-savvy.
-The Enhance Select 300s rely heavily on the user’s ability to connect them to their smartphone and the Jabra Enhance app.
+The Enhance Select 700 relies heavily on the user’s ability to connect them to their smartphone and the Jabra Enhance app.
 The app allows users to adjust their hearing aid settings and get live tech support.
 These features are handy, so long as the user has an updated smartphone and can maneuver the features.

 What our audiologists say